 Faculty and staff members, students, or graduates establish a company in order to get the results of their research and ideas ready for the market.

-Scientists, scholars, and those involved business sector receive outstanding support from Freie Universität in all three channels, for instance through long-term cooperation with large, mid-sized, and small businesses, through the Research Database, the PULS patent and license service, and the profund startup organization.
+Scientists, scholars, and those involved in the business sector receive outstanding support from Freie Universität in all three channels, for instance through long-term cooperation with large, mid-sized, and small businesses, through the PULS patent and license service, and the profund startup organization.

 Cooperative Arrangements and Databases